 Every state has a unique Bar Exam and requires membership in its respective State Bar to practice law at the state court level.
 There is no universal bar exam or license, even for graduates of ABA accredited law schools.

-After Glendale alumni have been admitted to the State Bar of California and practiced law in good standing, typically for 3 to 5 years, select states will permit such individuals to sit for their Bar Exam.
+After Glendale University College of Law alumni have been admitted to the State Bar of California and practiced law in good standing, typically for 3 to 5 years, select states will permit such individuals to sit for their Bar Exam.